Catch up on this week in words.

 | |

-| | | | | News from February 14–February 20, 2026 | | Stories about a civil rights titan, a pickleball brawl, and good news for coffee lovers all contributed to the vocabulary from this week's news.
+| | | | | News from February 21–February 27, 2026 | | Stories about gold medals, chatty chickens, and going with the "floe" all contributed to the vocabulary from this week's news.
 Each week, we scan the latest headlines to spot words in action.
 From major news stories to pop culture buzz, this feature highlights language as it's unfolding. | | See this week's words! | | | | | | | | | | | | | | |

 | |